Reform of the Swiss Federal Withholding Tax on Interest

 • For foreign resident investors, the federal withholding tax has a strictly fiscal purpose: Federal withholding tax is principally meant to constitute a final tax burden, with no possibility for a subsequent refund or initial relief at source.
 Partial or (in some cases) full relief of the federal withholding tax may exclusively be obtained on the basis of international double taxation or similar treaties between Switzerland and the investor’s country of tax residence, to the extent that such treaties limit the authority of Switzerland as a source country to impose withholding taxes.

 The 35% federal withholding tax on interest hits all Swiss and foreign resident investors into “collective” debt instruments, including certain types of syndicated loans and revolving debt facilities where the “non-bank rules” are not complied with.
 This has rendered the issuance of such debt by or through Swiss resident issuers somewhat unattractive, given that the Swiss debtor has to initially deduct the full tax from the taxable interest payment under all circumstances regardless of the nature and tax residence of the investors, without any possibility for a relief at source.
-Foreign resident investors need to rely on a double tax treaty to obtain any subsequent refund of the withholding tax from the Federal Tax Administration.
-In the light of these disadvantages, Swiss based groups tend to carry out their collective debt financing activities outside of Switzerland.

 Features of the proposed reform

 The proposed partial reform of the Federal Withholding Tax Act with regard to interest withholding tax is aimed at mitigating some of the above-described issues.
 On 3 April 2020, the Swiss Federal Council published a first reform draft with an explanatory report for public comments.
 The key element of the draft bill was a removal of the “debtor system” (as far as withholding tax on bond interest is concerned) in favor of a “paying agent” system.
-Under the paying agent system, (Swiss) debtors of collective debt financing instruments would make their interest payments gross, without deduction of any withholding tax.
-The paying agent (usually a bank in Switzerland) would then have to draw a distinction between different categories of investors/interest beneficiaries:

 • Payments/credits of interest to Swiss resident individuals would be charged with a 35% backup withholding tax, which the paying agent would deduct and submit to the Federal Tax Administration.